 Angela stared out the windshield at the pouring rain.
 After the parching hot summer the rain should have been welcome, but this muck...
 She was glad she wasn't out in it.
 She shivered.
-The tall forest trees and the relentless made the road dark.
+The tall forest trees and the relentless rain made the road dark.
 The twisting road made her cautious.
 She was just saying for the fourth time "I am glad I am not out in that!" when she saw someone who was out in this muck.

 He was a wearing a suit, which was incongruous.
 Nobody in this neighborhood wore a suit.
 And he was stomping furiously as if he were mad at the whole world.
-She was curious, and one should be out in this weather in that pathetic clothing.
+She was curious, and one shouldn't be out in this weather in that pathetic clothing.
 She slowed down.
-Picking up strangers on the side of the road.
+Picking up strangers on the side of the road was stupid.
 Allowing a person to drown in this storm was cruelty.
 She passed the man slowly and stopped on the side of the road.
 The man passed her truck still stomping as if his mad was getting worse than better."Hey " She yelled. "get in"

 He stared at her and then kept on going.
 She drove the truck another 20' and stopped again.
 "I can't let a man catch his death.
 Get in here.
 What is your problem anyway?"